A spinorial energy functional: critical points and gradient flow: The negative gradient flow

 \begin{lem} The operator $P_{g,\bar g}$ is a second order, quasilinear differential operator. \end{lem}

 \begin{proof} The proof essentially amounts to a calculation in local coordinates, cf.\ the proof of Lemma 6.1 in \cite{ww10}.
 Further details are left to the reader. \end{proof}

-The proof of existence of solutions to~\eqref{PDE} ressembles the short-time existence proof of the spinor flow.
+The proof of existence of solutions to~\eqref{PDE} resembles the short-time existence proof of the spinor flow.
 First, using the exponential map on $M$ with respect to the metric $\bar g$ we may identify maps close to a fixed map $f$ with sections of the bundle $f^*TM$.
 Furthermore, by parallel translating along radial geodesics, we may assume that $P_{g,\bar g}$ takes values in the same fixed vector bundle $f^*M$.
-Hence $P_{g,\bar g}$ as well as its linearisation $D_f P_{g,\bar g}$ can be considered as an operator $\Gamma(f^*TM) \to \Gamma(f^*TM)$.
+Hence $P_{g,\bar g}$ as well as its linearisation $D_f P_{g,\bar g}$ can be considered as operators $\Gamma(f^*TM) \to \Gamma(f^*TM)$.

 \begin{lem} The linearisation of $P_{\bar g,\bar g}$ at $f = \Id_M$ is given by

 where ${}^\sharp$ and ${}^\flat$ are taken with respect to $\bar g$. \end{lem} \begin{proof} Let~$f_t$ be the flow of $X \in \Gamma(TM)$.
 Fix $x \in M$ and let $\tau^{\bar g}_t$ denote the parallel transport induced by the Levi-Civita connection $\nabla^{\bar g}$ along the path $t \mapsto f_t(x)$ with inverse $\tau_{-t}^{\bar g}$.
 Then